Srujyama/srujyama/README.md

 > _"How do we build smarter systems that understand the world?"_

 - Research at CHAI, CHOP, Princeton, Cornell, and UD
+- Exploring how we can model complex and often stochastic biological patterns
 - Exploring quantitative trading, data structures for finance, and model-driven markets
-- Writing code that makes messy data make sense

 ---